bbsBayes/bbsBayes2/CODE_DESIGN.md

   - For easier editing and testing, you can make RStudio treat these `.Rmd.orig` files as `.Rmd` files by clicking on the language button in the bottom right corner of the script pane and changing txt to R Markdown.
+- Any vignette that requires the full data OR requires Stan to be installed should be put in the 'articles' folder (so it's not compiled by R-Universe).
+  These will be compiled into the pkgdown website by our GitHub actions.

 ## Storing data
 - `bbs_dir()` figures out the folder in which to store data and creates it if